 After the Jastrzab fire, an investigation found that the backfeed was caused by a tree limb that touched the old-style two-wire system, forcing the wires into mutual contact.
 The contact energized the neutral line owned by NiMo, which dumped excess current through its transformer and down the electric lines supplying the Jastrzab home.
 The electricity caused the grounding wire to overheat and arc onto Jastrzab’s roof.
 The fire was intensified by the fact that Jim Fleury’s home was not adequately grounded at the time, sending the electricity to look for a ground at the Jastrzab’s place.
 The trial court found that neither Fleury nor NiMo liable for the damages caused by the Jastrzab fire.
 Allstate moved for reconsideration.

 Held: Allstate loses.
 Allstate complained that the Court inaccurately applied the law of negligence and foreseeability to the facts in this case.
 It argued that the Court was wrong when it found that the fire at the Jastrzab residence was not a reasonably foreseeable consequence of Fleury’s failure to remove the apple tree limb from his power lines.
 Allstate argued that the “precise occurrence” did not have to be foreseeable in order for liability to be imposed on Fleury.
 Fleury would have been liable if the fire started at his house, Allstate said, and therefore, liability should be imposed for the fire that started 165 yards away.

 The law draws a line between remote possibilities and those that are reasonably foreseeable.
-Here, the probability that Defendant Fleury could have foreseen that the tree limb touching his power lines might create an electric backfeed fire that damaged the Jastrzab residence, was too tenuous and remote to permit recovery under a negligence cause of action.
+Here, the likelihood that Defendant Fleury could have foreseen the chain of events – that the tree limb touching his power lines might create an electric backfeed fire that damaged the Jastrzab residence – was too tenuous and remote to permit recovery under a negligence cause of action.

 – Tom Root